Heavybullets8/HeavySetup/docs/applications/syncthing/in-app.md

 ```

 ???
 Note "Note"
-    You should be using whatever port is listed in your networking settings
+    You should be using whatever port is listed in your [Networking Listening Ports](https://heavysetup.info/applications/syncthing/installation/#listening-ports)

 ![!Name: GUI](images/settings_connections.png)